AGPO93/AGPO93.github.io/_projects/2019-01-29-siblingsuckerpunch.markdown

 Get an executable [here](https://globalgamejam.org/2019/games/sibling-suckerpunch).

+Have a look at the source code [here](https://github.com/AGPO93/SSuckerPunch).

 I worked on this project as a part of a team of 5 for the Global Game Jam 2019, which we <b>WON!</b>

 I fulfilled the role of programmer, and worked on in-game events, particle systems, dialogues, cutscenes, and other features that helped polish the game.